BigBird2025-4h/Driveology/README.md

 <img width="180" height="400" alt="IMG_1819" src="https://github.com/user-attachments/assets/b3abfa6c-a3d9-4c72-8b9c-fcb7bfa5d533" />
 <img width="180" height="300" alt="IMG_1824" src="https://github.com/user-attachments/assets/d5a1311e-39cf-45b3-8996-bab0e800fe1b" />

-Driveology is a mobile driver-feedback application built with React Native and Expo.
+Driveology is a mobile driver-feedback app built with React Native and Expo.
 The app monitors driving behavior in real time using on-device sensors and GPS data, then provides a driving score, trip statistics, and personalized feedback after each drive.

 The goal of Driveology is to help new drivers develop safer driving habits by providing immediate, easy-to-understand feedback without requiring external hardware, paid APIs, or vehicle integrations.
+Like 20 minutes after I uploaded the repo, I realized theres an app that does the exact same thing, that has the exact same name 😭😭😭😭😭😭😭😭 https://www.fbfs.com/insurance/auto-insurance/driveology however the one I made is completely open source, doesn't collect your information, and doesn't affect your insurance rates (obviously).

+If you have any suggestions please email me, I would love to improve the app.

 ---